 Whether you choose a compacting ratio of 4:1, 5:1 or 6:1, keep in mind that compacted trash bags will be heavier than traditional trash bags.
 Therefore, your appliance selection may need to be altered or adjusted depending on the user.

 Except for occasional cleaning, compactors are virtually maintenance free.
-Follow these steps to clean your trash compactor:
+Wear thick, sturdy gloves and follow these steps to clean your trash compactor:

 Trash compactors dispose of general waste products and do not replace recycling or composting.
 Remember that trash reduction through reducing, reusing and recycling is not the same as compacting.
 Compacting simply minimizes the number of trips you take to the trashcan.
 To upgrade your eco-efforts in trash compacting, use paper or biodegradable compactor bags in your trash compactor.